AaronWizard/Aarons-To-Do-App/README.md

 ## Application Overview

 Users may register an account and log in.
 When logged in, users have a set of to-do tasks.
+Users may view, add, edit, and delete tasks.

 A to-do task has the following: